 The Best Photo Spots in Paris

-Palais Royal – At the top of my list, the Palais Royal is one of my favorite photo spots in Paris.
+- Palais Royal – At the top of my list, the Palais Royal is one of my favorite photo spots in Paris.
 The former palace has lovely gardens, stunning architecture, and interesting black and white striped columns.
 Palais Royal is just a short walk from the Louvre, so you can easily stop by when wandering through the 1st arrondissement.
+Read my full guide to the 1st arrondissement for more things to do and see in this area!

-Montmartre – No Paris photography guide would be complete without Montmartre.
+- Montmartre – No Paris photography guide would be complete without Montmartre.
 This neighborhood was home to the most famous artists in the world during the Belle Epoche era, and its artistic past is still visible today.
 If you wander up the streets leading to the top of the hill, you’ll pass several picturesque homes and cafes.
 In the main square, you’ll find artists painting while tourists pass by.
 The iconic Sacré-Cœur Basilica at the top of Montmartre is really unique and worth taking a photo of.
+Read my full guide to Montmartre for everything you need to see, eat, and do in this neighborhood.

 Elizabeth Everywhere’s Paris Photography Guide